pinterest/typespec/packages/graphql/letter-to-santa/model-property-error-handling.md

 ### Client libraries

 Client libraries should leverage language-specific constructs to represent fields or operations that may produce errors.
-For example, in languages with an error monad or result monad, such as Kotlin or Swift, these constructs should be used to represent fields decorated with `@throws` or operations decorated with `@handles`.
+For example, in languages with an error monad or result monad, such as Kotlin or Swift, these constructs should be used to represent fields decorated with `@raises` or operations decorated with `@handles`.

 #### Example: Kotlin